guyarie/github_test/README.md

 # github_test
-to test any github features
+This is a dummy project to test any github features